 A Summer of Chaos

-So you may be wondering what in the world we’ve been up to.
+Life while sitting still has been anything but ‘sitting still’.
+I’ve been so busy since returning from our 8-month journey in May.
 When we arrived back in Virginia, it was a whirlwind of catching up with all the things we’d put off since we left last September.
 This included scheduling doctors appointments, both for the crew and our beloved Perl girl :-).

 You can’t go out on the road for 8 months and not need a tweak here and there.
-And Perl was no exception .
+And Perl was no exception.
 We’d been having issues with her slide the entire way up the eastern coast.
 It started in Florida and continued on and off until we arrived home.
 There were also a few other little things that needed to be checked or replaced.

 Along with the major slide repair, we had a ripped awning, leak under the fridge, she was due for an oil change and a few other little things.
 The RV repair shop was backed up a month when I rolled our girl in there the first part of May.
 I didn’t bust Perl out of there until mid-July.
 We headed on over to Kings Dominion’s campground and had a few days of fun.